cscmaw/semester2-week3/README.md

 ## C programming references

-There are a lot of online resources and you can find answers to most simple questions.
+There are a lot of online resources and you can find answers to most simple questions with a quick search.

 For a more thorough introduction we would recommend the book:
 - **Programming in C** by Stephen Kochan.